cioran0/OSD_filter_CssGamma/README.md

-Demo of pure CSS filters for gamma in OSD
+Demo of pure CSS filters (specifically SVG filters) for gamma in OSD

-Pathology off of 20 image from OSD user, tiles removed from this can download or replace.
+Pathology off of 20 image from OSD user SinPool, tiles removed from this can download or replace.

 Example in operation, video also in repo: